6 Guatemalans Arrested And Charged With Human Smuggling In Deadly 2021 Mexico Truck Crash

 “The tragedy that occurred three years ago today in Chiapas is further proof that human smugglers are ruthless, callous and dangerous, intending migrants should not believe their lives,” said U.S. Secretary of Homeland Security Alejandro Mayorkas.

-Guatemala Interior Minister Francisco Jiménez said the defendants were part of a criminal structure called Los Quino, and that U.S. officials had requested extradition of four of those arrested in Guatemala.
+Guatemalan Interior Minister Francisco Jiménez said the defendants were part of a criminal structure called Los Quino, and that U.S. officials had requested extradition of the four arrested in Guatemala.

 Authorities executed 15 search warrants across Guatemala on Monday, Jiménez said.
 He said they had the support of the U.S. and Mexican governments.

-Note: This story has been updated to correct Oswaldo Zavala Quino’s middle name.
-It is Manuel, not Manuael.